 Laboratory Validation

-The efficacy of our equipment has been verified by independent testing by Aerobiology Laboratory Associates (December 2010) and the University of Georgia, Center for Food Safety, College of Agricultural and Environmental Sciences (February 2011).
-Both reports are available.
+The efficacy of the ZONO™ Ozone Cabinet to kill bacteria* and viruses+ has been verified by independent testing by Aerobiology Laboratory Associates (December 2010) and the University of Georgia, Center for Food Safety, College of Agricultural and Environmental Sciences (February 2011) , and Microbac Laboratories (2021 and 2023).

-The ZONO Cabinet meets the EPA’s requirements for making Virucidal claims for a surface disinfectant which requires at least a 4 log10 reduction in virus titers (using Feline Calicivirus and Murine Norovirus model viruses) after treatment.
+The ZONO™ Cabinet meets the EPA’s requirements for making Virucidal claims for a surface disinfectant which requires at least a 3 log 10 reduction in virus titers (using Feline Calicivirus and Murine Norovirus model viruses and Influenza A) on non-porous surfaces..

 Safety Information